Calendula Soap Recipe

 Pour your soap batter into your mould while it’s still runny.
 Move quickly or the soap will begin to set inside your pan.
 To create a more intense colour, wrap a towel around the mould, making sure that it doesn’t touch the wet soap.
 Sustained warmth will make your soap ‘Gel’ — it will give you the colour of the soap at the top of the photo below.
 For a lighter soap, don’t insulate with a towel or even pop the entire mould into the fridge (recommended for lightening soap in loaf moulds)

 Leave your calendula soap to harden for 24 hours before popping it out of the mould.
 Afterwards, cut it into bars using a kitchen knife and then set them on baking paper to dry out.
 The soap will be completely saponified (fully soap) 48 hours after you make it but your bars need four to six weeks to ‘cure’ before you use them.
 This is the time it takes for the water to completely evaporate out of the bars.
 If you use the soap before this time it may disintegrate so please be aware.

 The best place to cure your soap is in an airy, cool, yet dim area.
 A bookshelf out of direct sunlight would work a treat.
 Space your bars out and enjoy the lemony fragrance of the essential oil for the next month.
-After the cure time is up, store the soap in an airtight container until you’re ready to use or gift them.
+After the cure time is up, store the soap in the open air until you’re ready to use or gift them.
 For full instructions on how to cure handmade soap head over here